awell-health/awell-extensions/extensions/canvasMedical/README.md

 Create questionnaire responses using the Canvas API to effortlessly record answers within an existing questionnaire.
 This action requires several parameters:

-- `questionnaireId`: Reference to the Canvas Questionnaire using the questionnaire id.
+- `Questionnaire ID`: Reference to the Canvas Questionnaire using the questionnaire id.
-- `subjectId`: Reference to the Canvas Patient using the patient id.
+- `Subject ID`: Reference to the Canvas Patient using the patient id.
-- `authored`: Timestamp when the Questionnaire response was filled out (If omitted, the current timestamp at data ingestion will be used).
+- `Authored`: Timestamp when the Questionnaire response was filled out (If omitted, the current timestamp at data ingestion will be used).
-- `authorId`: Reference to the patient or practitioner filling out the questionnaire.
+- `Author ID`: Reference to the patient or practitioner filling out the questionnaire.
 If omitted, it defaults to Canvas Bot.
-- `item`: List of answers to questions in the questionnaire.
+- `Item`: List of answers to questions in the questionnaire.

 Upon successful execution, the data points returns `questionnaireResponseId`, which serves as the key within the Canvas API object.